Schichael/TCN_Seq2Seq/README.md

 Instead of Self-Attention as used in the Transformer architecture, this model uses TCN blocks.
 Additional positional encoding  is not necessary since a TCN stage performs temporal encoding implicitly.
-Also, this model does not use auto-correlation in the sense that the t-1th prediction is not fed as input to compute the t-th prediction.
+Also, this model does not use autoregression in the sense that the t-1th prediction is not fed as input to compute the t-th prediction.
 This feature is planned to be implemented in the future.